CityofToronto/bdit_tt_request_app/README.md

 ## Instructions

  * Access to the Application
-   * To access the application, please visit http://frontendproduction-env.eba-4ef5jwdw.ca-central-1.elasticbeanstalk.com/
+   * To access the application
+     * For Deliverable 2, please visit http://frontendproduction-env.eba-4ef5jwdw.ca-central-1.elasticbeanstalk.com/
+     * For final product, please visit http://frontendtest-env.eba-wempu9ue.ca-central-1.elasticbeanstalk.com/
    * Since this application is developed as a prototype of an internal tool for the Toronto Transportation Services Big Data Innovation team, there is no user authentication requirement at the current development stage.
 All users having access to the application are granted the same and complete access to features and functionalities.
    * On a successful access to the application, you should be able to see:
      * A sidebar at the left side of the web page.
 By clicking on other parts of the web page, the sidebar should collapse.